It’s no secret that the economy is going through some serious ups and downs at the moment.

 4. Cut Down Expenses

-In addition to sticking to your budget, as discussed above, it’s also important to avoid allowing lifestyle creep to nibble away at your net worth.
+In addition to sticking to your budget, it’s also important to avoid allowing lifestyle creep.

-Since the chances of your income being slashed or eliminated are pretty high during a recession, you want to make sure you can live without certain expenses.
+Since the chances of your income being slashed are higher during a recession, you want to make sure you can live without certain expenses.

 That’s why it’s important to learn how to cut costs before a recession hits.